 Catt Fields White, Little Italy Mercato

-The market includes more than 140 farm and specialty booths and has grown in three short years to be a favorite of locals and visitors to San Diego as the top destination for fresh organic produce, meats, cheeses, pastas and other authentic foods; artisan crafts; viewing of live chef demonstrations, tastings and more.
+The market has grown in six short years to be a favorite of locals and visitors to San Diego as the top destination for fresh produce, pastured eggs, locally raised meats and locally roasted coffee beans, cheeses, baked goods, jams and other authentic foods; artisan crafts; chef demonstrations, live music and more.
 The Mercato has been successful in its mission to serve the community and has a host of accomplishments to share including the issuing of weekly e-newsletters chocked full of content; and engaging the restaurant, farmers and locally-based businesses to support a sustainable and healthy environment for San Diego.
-The Mercato is developed and run by the Little Italy Association (LIA), and held every Saturday from 9:00 a.m. to 1:30 p.m. on Date Street in the Little Italy neighborhood of downtown San Diego.
+The Mercato is operated by San Diego Markets for the Little Italy Association (LIA), and held every Saturday from 8:00 a.m. to 2:00 p.m. on West Cedar Street in the Little Italy neighborhood of downtown San Diego.
 A full roster of participating vendors can be found by visiting http://www.littleitalymercato.com.